[?] Subscribe To This Site

 This makes it more environmentally friendly compared to other natural fibers.
 Some people are concerned that if bamboo is farmed as a result of deforestation then the fiber would no longer be considered green.

 Currently there are two main types of this batting on the market.
 The first is made from 100% bamboo fiber and the second is a blend of 50% bamboo with 50% organic cotton.
-It is one of the more expensive battings on the market.
+It is one of the more expensive batting on the market.

 When made into batting bamboo has many advantages for the quilter: